 Cons: Strong smell may not be for everyone

 "The Nexxus Amino Bond Intense Rebond Treatment is designed to repair damage, which curly hair can benefit from," says Redway.
 "It has bond-building technology to repair any signs of damage in your hair.
-This is especially useful for any curl types that manipulate and alter your natural curl patterns, taking them from curly, straight, chemical treatments, and protective styles."
+This is especially useful for any curl types that manipulate and alter their natural curl patterns, taking them from curly, straight, chemical treatments, and protective styles."

-Pros: Editor-approved; great for all curl types; reparative
+Pros: Editor-approved; Great for all curl types; Reparative

 Cons: Contains fragrance, which may irritate some users

-Pros: Editor-approved ingredients; affordable; works quickly
+Pros: Editor-approved ingredients; Affordable; Works quickly

 Cons: Contains silicones